 Tutorial: Detect suspicious user activity with UEBA

-Microsoft Cloud App Security provides best-of-class detections across the attack kill chain for compromised users, insider threats, exfiltration, ransomware, and more.
+Microsoft Defender for Cloud Apps provides best-of-class detections across the attack kill chain for compromised users, insider threats, exfiltration, ransomware, and more.
 Our comprehensive solution is achieved by combining multiple detection methods, including anomaly, behavioral analytics (UEBA), and rule-based activity detections, to provide a broad view of how your users use apps in your environment.

 So why is it important to detect suspicious behavior?
 The impact of a user able to alter your cloud environment can be significant and directly impact your ability to run your business.
 For instance, key corporate resources like the servers running your public website or service you're providing to customers can be compromised.

-Using data captured from several sources, Cloud App Security analyzes the data to extract app and user activities in your organization giving your security analysts visibility into cloud use.
+Using data captured from several sources, Defender for Cloud Apps analyzes the data to extract app and user activities in your organization giving your security analysts visibility into cloud use.
 The collected data is correlated, standardized, and enriched with threat intelligence, location, and many other details to provide an accurate, consistent view of suspicious activities.

 Hence, to fully realize the benefits of these detections, first make sure you configure the following sources:

 Activities extracted from firewall and proxy traffic logs that are forwarded to Defender for Cloud Apps.
 The logs are analyzed against the cloud app catalog, ranked, and scored based on more than 80 risk factors.